flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180702-18-08-01-quote-of-the-day-anthony-hopkins.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/07/kalen-emsley-99660-unsplash-scaled.jpg
 card_1:
-  card_text: "> a\x1CWe can talk ourselves into death or we can talk ourselves into the best life we’ve ever lived.
+  card_text: "> ax1CWe can talk ourselves into death or we can talk ourselves into the best life we’ve ever lived.
 None of it was a mistake.
-It was all a destiny.”\n\nAnthony Hopkins"
+It was all a destiny.”nnAnthony Hopkins"
   card_citation: Anthony Hopkins
 card_10:
   card_text: >-